 Activities and facilities

 NOPSEMA's functions include promotion of occupational health and safety of persons engaged in offshore petroleum operations.
 These operations are: diving operations or operations at a facility.
-Certain vessels or structures are defined as facilities (refer to GL0253 - Facility definition includes an associated offshore place - Rev 8 - 14 April 2016 (PDF 329KB)).
+Certain vessels or structures are defined as facilities (refer to Facility definition includes an associated offshore place guideline (PDF 159KB)).
 Licensed pipelines are also facilities.
 The categories of activities that cause relevant vessels or structures to be defined as facilities are:

 recovery, processing, storage and offloading of petroleum, or any combination of these activities;